Heterophyes heterophyes

-Heterophyes heterophyes was discovered by Theodor Maximaillian Bilharz in 1851.
+Heterophyes heterophyes, or the intestinal fish fluke, is a species of digenean flatworm that was discovered by Theodor Maximilian Bilharz in 1851.
 This parasite was found during an autopsy of an Egyptian mummy.
 H. heterophyes is found in the Middle East, West Europe and Africa.
 They use different species to complete their complex lifestyle.
 Humans and other mammals are the definitive host, first intermediate host are snails, and second intermediate are fish.
 Mammals that come in contact with the parasite are dogs, humans, and cats.
 Snails that are affected by this parasite are the Cerithideopsilla conica.
 Fish that come in contact with this parasite are Mugil cephalus, Tilapia milotica, Aphanius fasciatus, and Acanthgobius sp.
 Humans and mammals will come in contact with this parasite by the consumption of contaminated or raw fish.
-This parasite is one of the smallest endoparasite to infect humans.
-It can cause intestinal infection called heterophyiasis.
+This parasite is one of the smallest endoparasites to infect humans.
+It can cause an intestinal infection called heterophyiasis.

 Distribution

 This species occurs in Egypt, Sudan, Israel, Brazil, Spain, Turkey, Iran, India, and Russia.
 Common in North Africa, Asia Minor, Korea, China, Japan, Taiwan, and the Philippines.
-In Egypt, after looking at twelve populations of Cerithideopsilla conica, which is mud snail and carrier of Heterophyes heterophyes, it was found that the most infected snails were found in the Nile Delta compared to the Red sea coast and inland waters of the Delta.
-The transmission of Heterophyes heterophyes from, Pirenella conica, a snail, to fish which live in Northern Africa in lagoons that are connected to the sea.
+In Egypt, after looking at twelve populations of Cerithideopsilla conica, which is a mud snail and carrier of Heterophyes heterophyes, it was found that the most infected snails were found in the Nile Delta compared to the Red Sea coast and inland waters of the Delta.
+The transmission of Heterophyes heterophyes is from Pirenella conica, a snail, to fish which live in Northern Africa in lagoons that are connected to the sea.
 For transmission to occur from snails to fish the snails had to be larger than 5 mm.